lucendio/lecture-devops-infos/content/exercises/update-version-as-instance-group.md

 ## Objectives

-* implement a deployment strategy
+* implement and automate a deployment strategy by using a declarative as-code approach
 * at least 3 instances of the service are running
 * the instance group is proxied by a load balancer
 * service is updated w/o downtime